Program Coordinator Contact Information

 We believe that a stimulating, intellectual collaboration between students and faculty is a necessary ingredient of a successful graduate program, and will lead to a very rewarding tenure—personally, academically and professionally.

 We accept applications once a year for students to begin their academic career in the Fall semester.
 We begin reviewing completed applications received by January 3rd.
 Applications will continue to be considered until the class is filled; however, availability of financial support (assistantships) may be limited.
 Applicants are required to complete an application to the UNM Office of Admissions, send official transcripts from all higher education institutions attended, and pay a $50.00 application fee.
-Additionally, the following materials should be sent directly to the Biology Department: a letter of interest, three letters of recommendation, a graduate applicant information form, a CV or resume, GRE general scores, and copies of transcripts (official preferred, but not required).
+Additionally, the following materials should be sent directly to the Biology Department: a letter of interest, three letters of recommendation, a graduate applicant information form, a CV or resume, and copies of transcripts (official preferred, but not required).
+The GRE is optional; GRE scores will not be considered in the admission process; however, if submitted, they will be made available for review by faculty.
 We highly recommend that applicants list potential advisor(s) on the graduate applicant information form and that they contact this advisor(s) to discuss collaboration ideas.
 Potential advisors are faculty who you would like to work with during your tenure here at UNM.

 Most accepted applicants will be offered an assistantship, usually Teaching or Research.
 Master’s students are guaranteed two years of support, while Ph.D. students are guaranteed five years.
 This award includes a salary stipend, up to 12 credits of tuition, and health insurance.